inkwell-studio/catechism-of-the-catholic-church/website/DEVELOPMENT.md

 - The `package.json` file is used to manage npm dependencies, as managing these with `deno.json` results in Vite errors during Astro's bundling process.

+### Using Shoelace components

+[Shoelace components](https://shoelace.style/) are used in this project.
+Any time a new Shoelace component is added, the `shoelaceInitialized()` function in `website/source/logic/custom-elements.ts` must be updated.

 ## Debugging

 The code may be debugged with Visual Studio Code via the `.vscode/launch.json` configurations: